jdebowling/GItPractice/gitcheat.md

 git add [filename]
 git commit -m "(message explaining change to the file)"
-git push [this command pushes the file to the GitHub repo]
+git push [this command pushes the file to the GitHub repo] git status [this command tells you want has been modified, tracked, and so on]